 In pharmaceutical and biotech regulatory document development, your content strategy – the business plan for how you create, manage, and deliver content – significantly impacts your ability to innovate, comply with regulations, and ultimately, bring new medicines to market.
-It’s understandable to think that the pharma industry can take a

 There are many reasons why a component structured content management (SCM) system is superior to using a Microsoft Word document for managing your Company Core Data Sheet (CDS or CCDS).
 We touched upon some of the reasons in our previous blog post, The CDS is Dead!
 Long Live the CDS!